gebes/colorPyramid/README.md

 B
 ```

-Are the colors different, then the mix is the color which is missing.
+Are the colours different, then the mix is the colour which is missing.
 ```
 RG
 B